phyphox/phyphox-arduino/README.md

 # Mbed-ArduinoNano33BLE
 Mbed-OS Features on Arduino Nano33 BLE to use with phyphox

-The file sets up a BLE server and advertises its service.
-The purpose of the file is to send an experiment made for phyphox (www.phyphox.org) from the Arduino Nano33 BLE to the phyphox app.

-Thread and eventQueue are used from mbed library.

-You can also use this file as a template to set up a BLE Server with data transfer without phyphox.
+What it does:
+The file sends data read from Analog Pin 1 to a charavtetristic.

+The measured data (I used a simple variable voltage divider aka potentiometer) are then visualized in the app phyphox which you can download from www.phyphox.org.

+You do not need any further knowledge in phyphox it's simply used as a plotter for the data (although it can do a lot more).